Rehabilitation Psychology

 See our brochure, Postdoctoral Residency Admissions, Support, and Initial Placement Data.

-Hurley Medical Center (HMC) offers two two-year postdoctoral fellowship positions in rehabilitation psychology; each has a start date of Sept.
-1:
+Hurley Medical Center (HMC) offers two two-year postdoctoral fellowship positions in rehabilitation psychology.

 This APA-accredited program in Rehabilitation Psychology also provides heavy emphasis on clinical neuropsychology practice in diverse practice settings.
 In accordance with the Baltimore Conference Guidelines, fellows receive intensive training and obtain experience in the delivery of rehabilitation psychology and neuropsychology services in both inpatient and outpatient settings.
 The program aspires to prepare the trainee for a career in hospital practice with a special emphasis on being part of an interdisciplinary team.
 Upon completion, fellows are prepared for board-certification, leadership, and supervisory roles in a variety of practice settings.
 Training also prioritizes prerequisites for board-certification as a rehabilitation psychologist.